 Knowing your calcium score allows you to take action, either way.
-The overwhelming biggest risk factor to developing arterial disease is diabetes, insulin resistance and hyperinsulinemia.
+The overwhelming biggest risk factor for developing an arterial disease, is diabetes, insulin resistance, and hyperinsulinemia.
 In the US, 65% of adults over 45 are either pre-diabetic or diabetic.

-To get to the root cause of carbohydrate intolerance (diabetes), a low-carbohydrate diet and low glycemic diet is indicated.
-Remove all sugars, starch and junk food, because your body cannot handle them.
+To get to the root cause of carbohydrate intolerance (diabetes), a low-carbohydrate diet and a low glycemic diet are indicated.
+Remove all sugars, starch, and junk food, because your body cannot handle them.
 Your body is intolerant to carbohydrates, especially in such large quantities.

 LDL particles can be easily damaged by high blood sugars, high insulin and it damages their size and shape.

 Who benefits the most from statins?

 People who have had a prior heart attack, those with a high calcium score, and those who have a genuinely high risk from the algorithms (low HDL, high LDL, high TG, high blood pressure, high HBA1C) may benefit from a statin.

 NNT = number needed to treat.
 If you have a high calcium score, with lots of diseases, the NNT might be 20.
 So 20 people take statins for the next 10 years, 1 may get an appreciable benefit.
 But with a low calcium score, the NNT might be 120.
 120 people have to take statins for the next 10 years, and 1 may get an appreciable benefit.